Facebook for Business Tips for Desperate People on the Verge of Giving Up

 And if you ain’t got time for dat, find the best, most entertaining, and most shared videos you can and share those.
 Caveat: NOT from YouTube.
 FROM Facebook.
 Facebook hates when we direct traffic off of it’s domain, so only link out sparingly and strategically.
 Learn how to embed the videos as a post so you can schedule them.
-These are some Facebook for business tip and tricks that I teach in my consulting.
+These are some Facebook for business tip and tricks that I teach in my mentoring programs.

 I loved this video by JP Sears that pretty much summed up the relationship most of us have had with Facebook and its algorithms over the years.
 “You could say it’s been a bit of a love-hate relationship” Omg, has it ever!